 After the weather balloon according to the instructions is sealed, the special cord is knotted to the weather balloon.
 It is better to make too many knots than too little.
 The special cord now leads to the parachute and is knotted to the top of the parachute.
 A second piece of special cord is then knotted from the lower end of the parachute to the probe.
 According to the instructions of the weather balloon kit, the cords coming out of the lid of the polystyrene probe are now knotted to the special cord of the parachute.
 It’s best for a member of your team to check if all the knots are really sitting!

 Now that the entire team and the equipment are ready for takeoff.
 It is best to start the weather balloon on an area where there are no higher buildings, trees, flagpoles etc. in the immediate vicinity.
-Two team members let the weather balloon ascend bit by bit, by unwinding the cord.
-The cord should not slide through the hands, but it should always be pursued.
+Two team members launch the weather balloon on a launch cord piece by piece, so that the entire unit rises on the special cord.
+A detailed description of the launch procedure with pictures for a safe ascent can be found in the eBook ‘How to launch a Weather Balloon’.
 In any case, a so-called “Jump Start” (simply releasing the weather balloon while the probe is still on the ground) must be prevented because the jerk is very extreme, and the special cord is subject to the tensile strength of 230N.
 If the weather balloon and parachute have been left open, the probe should be launched immediately.
 This will prevent a gust of wind from reaching the weather balloon, causing large forces on the line.
 The entire release should be done in one go.